tanniruyasaswini8985/azure-workbook-terraform/README.md

 - **Workbook as a template:** the workbook JSON lives in `workbook.json.tpl`, so changes appear as clean diffs in pull requests.
 - **Deterministic workbook ID:** `uuidv5` generates a stable ID per environment, so re-applying never creates duplicates.
 - **CI without secrets:** validation runs on every push and pull request with no cloud credentials.

+## What I learned

+- Workbook names must be GUIDs, so I used a deterministic UUID to keep applies repeatable.
+- Keeping the workbook JSON in a template file makes changes easy to review.
+- Terraform's `validate` catches structure errors without needing any cloud credentials.

 ## Roadmap